What that rust line along the sheet ends is telling you

 And when coating is not the right call

-Some roofs are too far gone, and we will tell you when yours is one of them.
-Perforated sheet ends, laps rusted through both thicknesses of steel, or widespread corrosion on the underside from years of condensation all mean the metal itself is finished.
-Coating over that buys appearance, not performance, and we do not sell it.
-In those cases our survey report will recommend sheet replacement or over-sheeting instead, with photographs showing exactly why we reached that view.
+Some roofs are just too far gone.
+We’ll always tell you if yours is one of them.
+Perforated sheet ends, laps rusted right through both thicknesses of steel, or widespread corrosion on the underside from years of condensation.
+All of that means the metal itself is finished.
+Coating over that just buys you appearance, not performance.
+We won’t sell you that.
+In those cases, our survey report will recommend sheet replacement or over-sheeting instead, with photographs showing you exactly why we reached that view.

-The survey is the useful step either way.
-It tells you which category your roof falls into, what is urgent and what can wait, and it is an answer worth having before winter rather than after it.
+The survey is useful either way.
+It tells you which category your roof falls into, what’s urgent and what can wait.
+It’s an answer worth having before winter hits, not after.